-No trees are likely to require felling to accommodate the proposed development and as a result it is likely that any bats will be significantly affected.
-Planting proposals will support the formal application together with an Ecological Report.
+The adjacent trees may provide a bat roosting habitat.
+No trees are likely to require felling to accommodate the proposed development and as a result it is likely that any bats will not be significantly affected.

 3.8 Water Resources